broadstreetads/fuhgeddaboudit/Readme.md

 ## Installation

-1. Download the plugin as a ZIP file.
+1. Download the plugin as a ZIP file: [get the zip file here](https://github.com/broadstreetads/fuhgeddaboudit/archive/refs/heads/main.zip)
 2. In your WordPress admin panel, go to **Plugins > Add New**.
 3. Click on **Upload Plugin**.
 4. Choose the downloaded ZIP file and click **Install Now**.